 How to test on Prototypes?

 The next level of tests that you can perform is in the prototype stage.
-There are different types of prototypes and with each you will be able to test different aspects of your product.
+There are different types of prototypes and with each, you will be able to test different aspects of your product.
 Use these tests as approximations to your final product.
 You should consider the main constraints of the prototypes but you can get quite a good guess of whether a particular design will work or not.

-- With “looks-like” prototypes you can perform usability tests with users and get feedback on appearance and feel of the product.
+- With “looks-like” prototypes you can perform usability tests with users and get feedback on the appearance and feel of the product.

 - “Works-like” prototypes can be used to test the main functionalities of the product and some basic endurance tests.

-Decide beforehand which requirements you will be able to test on the prototypes with certain level of confidence so you can iterate at this stage where changes are easier and less costly to implement.
+Decide beforehand which requirements you will be able to test on the prototypes with a certain level of confidence so you can iterate at this stage where changes are easier and less costly to implement.

 How I verify my product?

 There are certain tests that can only be performed with production or pre-production samples.
 Generally, those are endurance and environmental tests that require the use of the final materials and overall structure of the product to give real-life results.

 Endurance testing covers extreme situations to which the product might be exposed during its life, such as drops from a certain height, transportation vibration, and shocks, product robustness, electronic burnout tests, electromagnetic compatibility, button life tests, switching cycling, lifetime aging tests, …

 Environmental testing covers the resilience of the product to environmental conditions such as operational use temperatures, extreme high and low temperatures and humidity, sunlight exposure, water, and dust protection, salt corrosion,…